vlandham/captain_z/README.md

 You could try another format supported by Pandoc and Jekyll that isn't Markdown - but I wouldn't recommend it.

+### Note on Chapter Titles

+Captain Z has no chapter titles.
+Instead, I used a single '#' to denote a header - and the latex template is setup to automatically number the headers.
+So, I just get a big number for a chapter title in the final pdf (which is what I wanted cause of how many chapters there are).

 ## Running

 To create the pdf, simple call: